piyushmantri/gemini-playground/README.md

 ## Notes

 - Messages and the API key are kept locally in the browser.
 Refreshing the page clears the conversation history but retains the key until you remove it.
 - The default image model is `models/gemini-3-pro-image-preview` and the default video model is `veo-3.1-generate-001`.
-Adjust the constants in `src/App.tsx` to explore other releases.
+Pick a different Veo preview model from the dropdown in the video composer to explore other releases.
 - Image previews are returned as base64 data URLs.
 Use Google AI Studio if you need permanent hosting of generated assets.
 - Video responses are streamed as blob URLs in the browser.
 Download the file or open the signed URI (with your API key appended) to access it again later.
 - Veo currently supports 720p clips between 5-8 seconds.
 The UI enforces these limits.